Texas McCombs MBA Insider

 Texas McCombs brings the power of a UT Austin MBA to working professionals based in Dallas/Fort Worth and Houston.
 Designed for ambitious professionals in these dynamic markets, the programs meet on alternating weekends, allowing students to maintain their career momentum while earning a degree from one of the nation’s top business schools.
 Our renowned McCombs faculty travel from Austin to you to teach all MBA courses over the two-year program, delivering the same rigorous curriculum as our Austin-based programs.

 Our Working Professional programs at McCombs are intentionally structured to foster connections and community.
-Not only does each new incoming class start their MBA experience with a one-week Austin Intensive at the main UT campus, but when returning to their respective campuses, the class will participate in a required first-semester residency program.
+Not only does each new incoming class start their MBA experience with a one-week Academic Intensive in Austin at the main UT campus, but when returning to their respective campuses, the class will participate in a required first-semester residency program.
 During the first semester, students will stay at the Virgin Dallas or Hotel ZaZa in Houston (depending on their campus) on Friday nights of class weekends.
 This unique feature of our Dallas and Houston programs serves as a foundation for building a professional network and creating a tight-knit MBA community.

 “Staying at the hotel has been game-changing for forming relationships!
 Being in the same space makes it easy to grab a quick dinner, have impromptu study sessions, or just hang out and unwind after a long day.
 It’s created this immersive environment where we’re always connecting and supporting each other, which has helped me dive fully into the program and build some awesome friendships along the way,” Arshad Chowdhury (Houston MBA ’26) said.